This page contains guidelines for students in my courses regarding UNLV

 to loop counters.
 For a variable that will be used to hold the sum of

 inputs from a user that represent student grades, an appropriate name is

-- For indent style, we shall use the Allman
+- We shall use the Allman

 style.
 That is to say all open and close braces should match,

 should appear in line with the function name or flow control command,

 and code within blocks should be indented with a tab.
 All code that I